-The OFTA provides for at least three years of non-reliance for new clinical information (other than information related to bioequivalency) or evidence of prior approval of the product in another territory that requires such new information.
-ITAC-15 welcomes such protection, which is essential for the approval of a pharmaceutical product that uses a previously approved chemical component.
-(Article 15.9.2)
+In this regard, ITAC-15 notes its disappointment that the PTPA does not include additional periods of non-reliance for new clinical information (other than information related to bioequivalency) or evidence of prior approval of the product in another territory that requires such new information, which is essential for the approval of a pharmaceutical product that uses a previously approved chemical component.
+ITAC-15 further notes that Oman and Bahrain FTA provide such protection.